lszl84/wx_clang_cmake_template/README.md

 ## VSCode template

-Requires lldb-dap for debugging.
-Your mingw-lldb installation should be in PATH.
+Your mingw-clang installation should be in PATH.

+Recommended plugins:
+- CMake (from Microsoft) - automatic preset detection, required by `launch.json`
+- lldb-dap (from LLVM) - for debugging with lldb,
+- clangd (from LLVM) - for code navigation.